liferay/liferay-frontend-source-formatter/README.md

 - Missing integers, in cases such as `opacity: .4;`
 - Lower or mixed case hex codes, such as `#fff`
 - Mixed spaces and tabs
+- Comma separated lists that are missing spaces, such as `rgb(0,0,0)`

 #### HTML(-like) files, such as JSP, VM, FTL, etc
 - Attributes that are unalphabetized, such as `<span id="test" class="foo">`